-After a thorough retirement analysis, the Company decided that these six units would be retired when the addition of new nuclear capacity was available as a replacement.1 As part of this retirement plan the Company has retired Canadys' Units #1, 2 and 3 and has converted Urquhart Unit 3 to be fired with natural gas while dismantling the coal handling facilities at this unit.
+After a thorough retirement analysis, SCE&G decided that these six units would be retired when the addition of new nuclear capacity was available as a replacement.
+As part of this retirement plan SCE&G has retired Canadys' Units #1, 2 and 3 and has converted Urquhart Unit 3 to be fired with natural gas while dismantling the coal handling facilities at this unit.
 The capacity (250 MWs) of the remaining two coal-fired units, McMeekin Units 1 and 2, is required to maintain system reliability until the new nuclear capacity is available.
-Under the MATS regulations but with a one year waiver granted by DHEC these units cannot run on coal after April 15, 2016.
-The Company expects to bridge the gap between the MATS compliance date and the availability of the new nuclear capacity by firing McMeekin Units 1 and 2 on natural gas and purchasing the balance of needed capacity.
-McMeekin Units 1 and 2 have been running well on natural gas primarily during the last several months confirming that this option will definitely work.
+Under the MATS regulations, but with a one year waiver granted by DHEC, these units were not allowed to run on coal after April 15, 2016.
+SCE&G is bridging the gap between the MATS compliance date and the availability of the new nuclear capacity by firing McMeekin Units 1 and 2 on natural gas and purchasing the balance of needed capacity.